-Construction vehicle access during the main works phase of the project will be via five gates on Cudgen Road as shown in Figure 3.2 and detailed below.
-Gate 3 will be used as the primary access during construction.
+Construction vehicle access during the main works phase of the project will be via a crossover on Cudgen Road as shown in Figure 3.1 and detailed below.
+The existing Main Gate will be used as the primary external access, Gate 5 will be used as the primary internal access, and Gate 6 will be used as the access for contractor parking during construction.
 Construction traffic management for the site accesses therefore has two key elements: